-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+benchmarks are indexes to

+that they promote.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

 No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product.